meenachan/-ToDowebsite/README.md

 # -ToDowebsite
  ToDo website

 The website should be fully functional and complete.

-The only things to work on are the potential color schemes.
+The folder "ToDoApp" was part of a tutorial to learn Django, and is not part of the finalized project.

 This is the tutorial used: